 Some estimate that people in Canada and the US spend 5% of their income on purchasing a car and another 5% on its maintenance.
 However, bear in mind that not every vehicle brand cost the same to own, and certainly, they all carry different risks of stopping when you least expect it.

 As is to be expected, entry-level brands like Hyundai, Toyota, and Honda are on the cheaper end, while high-end brands like Mercedes-Benz and BMW are among the most expensive.
-Since their maintenance costs are 3 times higher than the others, those of you who want luxury and performance in a car, need to be ready to pay for it.
+Since these are also the highest maintenance cars (their maintenance costs are 3 times higher than the others) those of you who want luxury and performance in a car, need to be ready to pay for it.

 As you can see, certain brands have changed their positions on the chart when their maintenance costs are analyzed between 75.000 and 150.000-mile marks.
 Those that were inexpensive upfront – Hyundai and Kia – have higher maintenance costs with the increase in mileage.
 While BMW, Mercedes-Benz and similar high-end brands maintain their high-cost rank, Subaru, Toyota and Scion tend to have lower maintenance costs as they cover more miles.